 1. Regular Inspections and Maintenance

-Routine inspections are the cornerstone of cesspool safety.
+Routine inspections are the cornerstone of cesspool safety measures.
 Regularly scheduled inspections help identify potential issues before they become major problems.
 Both residential and commercial property owners should enlist the services of a professional cesspool service company to conduct thorough inspections at least once a year.
 During these inspections, professionals can assess the condition of the cesspool, check for leaks, and recommend necessary maintenance or repairs.

 2. Proper Disposal of Waste